AssmaaM/Chest-xray-binary-classifier/README.md

   ----- Run the app using anaconda prompt ------

--browse into the python file app directory
+- browse into the python file app directory
--run the following command streamlit run XrayClassifierStremlit.py
+- run the following command streamlit run XrayClassifierStremlit.py